ray-x/go.nvim/README.md

   -- set to true: use gopls to format
   -- false if you want to use other formatter tool(e.g. efm, nulls) lsp_inlay_hints = {
-    enable = true,
+    enable = true, -- this might be only field apply to neovim > 0.10

-    -- hint style, set to 'eol' for end-of-line hints, 'inlay' for inline hints -- inlay only available for 0.10.x
+   -- following are used for neovim < 0.10 which does not implement inlay hints -- hint style, set to 'eol' for end-of-line hints, 'inlay' for inline hints
     style = 'inlay',
     -- Note: following setup only works for style = 'eol', you do not need to set it for 'inlay' -- Only show inlay hints for the current line